OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/notification-hubs/notification-hubs-ios-xplat-segmented-apns-push-notification.md

             NSArray* categories = [NSArray arrayWithObjects: @"World", @"Politics", @"Business",
                                     @"Technology", @"Science", @"Sports", nil];

-            // Lets send hello message as breaking news for each category tooWNS, GCM, and APNS
+            // Lets send the message as breaking news for each category to WNS, GCM, and APNS
             // using a template.
             for(NSString* category in categories)
             {